Convergence over fractals for the periodic Schr\"odinger equation: Preliminaries

 The Dirichlet kernel

 allows for alternative representations of the Fourier truncations above given that the solution \eqref{SolSchr} is well defined, since

-Also, the generalized quadratic Gauss sums will be key to analyze the behavior of the solution in the proof of Theorem~\ref{MainThm}.
+Also, the generalized quadratic Gauss sums will be the key to analyzing the behavior of the solution in the proof of Theorem~\ref{MainThm}.
 It is well-known (see, for instance, \cite[Appendix A]{delaHozVega2014}) that for any $q \in \mathbb{N}$ and $p,r \in \mathbb{Z}$ such that $\operatorname{gcd}(r,q) = 1$ we have

 We will be dealing with partial Gauss sums too, which we will manage by the following Van der Corput estimates.
 Hereafter, we say that $I$ is an integer interval if its boundary points are natural numbers, namely $I = [K_1, K_2]$ with $K_1, K_2 \in \N$.
 We denote by $|I|$ the length of~$I$ and we denote by $L(I) = K_1$ its left boundary and by $R(I)=K_2$ its right boundary.
 In general, we will use the short notation $k \in I$ for $k \in \mathbb{N} \cap I $.